 To understand the Archdale Convoy story you need to remember back to Warwick in the late 90’s and 2000’s when Chevelle and Conman were two of the standout horses of their generation.
 As time passes they have both become horses that are regularly compared throughout the generations.
 Comments such as “are they two of the greatest ever” are relevant.

 One of the elite mares of the 90’s was John Meek’s Chevelle, a lovely chestnut mare by Doc’s Spinifex.
-This combination finished 2nd in the 1997 Gold Cup before returning the following year to win the coveted Warwick Gold Cup.
+This combination finished 2nd in the 1997 Warwick Gold Cup before returning the following year to win it.
 To quote John on Chevelle’s achievements he says, “Yeah, we went OK”.

 When her career ended she was bred to Cattle Baron and produced a filly foal, Archdale Chanelle.
 Chanelle was broken in and had just started her career.
 She had one run in the Maiden at Rylestone and then injured a tendon and was never ridden again.
 Again to quote John, “Yeah, she went good.
 Had a bit of ability”.